JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 ````

 Note that `@example` blocks are evaluated within the directory of `build` where the file
 will be rendered .
-This means than in the above example `savefig` will output the `.svg`
+This means that in the above example `savefig` will output the `.svg`
 files into that directory.
 This allows the images to be easily referenced without needing to
 worry about relative paths.